mrienzom/gettingandcleaningdata/README.md

 # gettingandcleaningdata
 Getting and Cleaning Data - Final Project

-This script is intended to combine data from files in the UCI HAR Dataset into a single tidy table containing the averages for each type of measurement (only including means and standard deviations) taken from each subject while performing each activity.
+The script "run_analysis.R" is intended to combine data from files in the UCI HAR Dataset into a single tidy table containing the averages for each type of measurement (only including means and standard deviations) taken from each subject while performing each activity.

 Before running the script "run_analysis.R", please make sure all the raw data is included in your working directory with the following relative file paths:

 "UCI HAR Dataset/features.txt",
 "UCI HAR Dataset/activity_labels.txt",